 Once you’ve learned the basics, had a bit of practice, and gotten a feel for hypnotherapy (and decided if you like it, and can seriously see your self doing it), the next step is to join a practitioner-level hypnotherapy diploma course.
 Good hypnotherapy practitioner training will give you everything you’ll need to get started as a professional hypnotherapist, and will go way beyond the basics.
 It will also teach you how to run a hypnotherapy business too.

 All of the best hypnotherapists I know are continuously learning, even years (and decades) after their practitioner training!
-So, once you’re practicing as a hypnotherapist, seeing real clients, we highly recommended that you keep learning and developing your skills.
+So, once you’re practising as a hypnotherapist, seeing real clients, we highly recommended that you keep learning and developing your skills.
 You can do this by taking short courses, reading books on other hypnosis/therapy related topics, and even getting some direct 1-to-1 mentoring and supervision from a more experienced hypnotherapist.
 Every step of this process, from being an absolute beginner, all the way through to continued professional development as a working hypnotherapist is vitally important, because every piece of knowledge and experience that hypnotherapist has will come together in the therapy room to ensure that their clients get the very best hypnotherapy possible… and that changes lives!

 We hope you’ve enjoyed this blog on the hypnotherapy process.
 If you have any more questions about this topic or anything else for that matter, do please get in touch, because we’re always happy to help!